erikdubois/Sardi/README.md

 <img style="max-width:100%;" src="http://i.imgur.com/AvQD8BD.jpg">
 </a>

 or you can see what Sardi icons look like when you are using the scripts and make your own personal creations.
+The result of these scripts are named **Sardi Extra**.

 <a target="_blank" href="https://www.youtube.com/watch?v=EHjCRJ3FdG0">
 <img style="max-width:100%;" src="http://i.imgur.com/VXmuWuW.jpg">